/ 10th July, 2025

 How do apps make money?

-2. In-app purchases
+1. In-app purchases

 If you’re lucky enough, you will repeat the success of Candy Crush Saga.
-This classic mobile game made $945 million in 2018 via in-app purchases, while being absolutely free to download.
+This classic mobile game made $945 million in 2018 via in-app purchases while being absolutely free to download.

 Note that you won’t get all money that your users pay.
 Currently, AppStore works on a 30/70 split, meaning that Apple gets 30% of total users purchases (and you get 70%).

-3. In-app advertising
+2. In-app advertising

-4. Sponsorship
+3. Sponsorship

-Landing a sponsor is good way of making money with apps.
-If your app responds to the needs of a niche group of users, there is a chance that you will find partners who would like to sponsor it in order to present their message to your audience.
-In this case, you will need to prepare specific sponsored content for the application and mark it as an advertising content.
+Landing a sponsor is a good way of making money with apps.
+If your app responds to the needs of a niche group of users, there is a chance that you will find partners who would like to sponsor it to present their message to your audience.
+In this case, you will need to prepare specific sponsored content for the application and mark it as advertising content.

 You might have seen those pop-up messages in games and applications, which prompt you to look at another app or game.
 These applications are dynamically served depending on the type of application you use, your interests, age, etc. This mechanism of making money with apps is supported by CPI (Cost Per Install) companies, which are equivalents to CPA (cost per acquisition) in the web marketing world.

-Top-4 mobile CPI app networks
+Top 4 mobile CPI app networks

 1. YeahMobi